 An HTTP server configured as a public web server with a private IP address.

-In this use case, the web server is located behind the Firebox on the optional network.
+In our configuration example, the web server is located behind the Firebox on the optional network.

 The Firebox and the web server use these IP addresses: